 - 6.)
 Raise the jack and the drop leg supports. - 7.)
-If equipped, attach each of the air brake connectors on the trailer to he tow vehicle. - 8.)
 Connect the electrical connector on the trailer to the tow vehicle.

 Be sure to properly inspect the trailer after it has been installed to a vehicle before operating on a roadway.
 Reference "Inspection" on page 5.